GraceHeron/itscharli/README.md

 29/07/2020

 Using the ‘spotifyr’\[<https://github.com/charlie86/spotifyr>\].
-Is a neat R wrapper for Spotify’s Web API
+Is a neat R wrapper for Spotify’s Web API.
+This github repo is a collation of ‘spotifyr’ things I have done :) Not really anything big/impressive just some cool plots.

 ## Charli XCX Visualisation